Virgilated/MyTestTask/README.md

 # Reporter

-As soon as the test run is finished, `Cypress-mochawesome-reporter` will automatically generate and open test results.
+When the test run is finished, `Cypress-mochawesome-reporter` will automatically generate and open test results.

 # Afterwords

 ## Details

-Rozetka have so many ways to use their website.
-It's have a really big number of conditions.
+Rozetka has so many ways to use their website.
+It has a huge number of conditions.
 Each page can heavily differ from the other one.
-Obviously, i didn't want to provide "flaky" tests for you.
-So i choose concrete ways for each test case.
-For example, in `cypress/e2e/CartTest.spec.cy.js` i needed to add product to my cart, and i did it from the specific "Televizors" Category.
+Obviously, I didn't want to provide "flaky" tests for you.
+So I choose concrete ways for each test case.
+For example, in `cypress/e2e/CartTest.spec.cy.js` I needed to add product to my cart, and I did it from the specific "Televizors" Category.
 Only a product is randomly chosen, not a category.
-By the way, I needed to verify that price in the cart is calculated correctly.
-But for some reason you can't just get the quantity of the product you've added to the basket from the DOM.
-So I intercepted the request with the parameter i needed via `cy.intercept()`.
-It made possible for me to wrote the autotest that meet your requirements.
+By the way, I needed to verify that the price in the cart is calculated correctly.
+But for some reason, you can't just get the quantity of the product you've added to the basket from the DOM (I mean in the case with Rozetka).
+So I intercepted the request with the parameter I needed via `cy.intercept()`.
+It made an opportunity for me to write the autotest that meets your requirements.

 ## Directory structure

 -  **e2e** - contains test files.
-Every file related to the specific test case.
+Every file is related to the specific test case.
 -  **pageobjects** - contains the page selectors.
 -  **reports** - you won't have this folder from the box, but you will.
-There will store reports after runs.
+There will be stored reports after runs.
 -  If screenshots were taken via the cy.screenshot() command or automatically when a test fails, the screenshots are stored in the screenshots folder which is set to **cypress/screenshots** by default.
--  **cypress/videos** - default folder for recorded tests failures.
+-  **cypress/videos** - default folder for recorded test failures.
 -  **support** folder includes:
-   -  `commands.js` - "Uncaught: Type Error" that appears on ["Rozetka"](https://rozetka.com.ua/ua/) stops the test run automatically, so I had to write the exeption for that here.
+   -  `commands.js` - "Uncaught: Type Error" that appears on ["Rozetka"](https://rozetka.com.ua/ua/) stops the test run automatically, so I had to write the exception for that here.
 -  `cypress.env.json` - the environment variables are written here.
 -  `cypress.config.js` - the first time you open Cypress Test Runner, it creates the `cypress.config.js` configuration file.
 This file is used to store any configuration values you supply.
--  `.prettierrc` - the configuration for "Prettier" plugin.
+-  `.prettierrc` - the configuration for the "Prettier" plugin.